How do I apply for consent orders?

 Are there any time restrictions in filing consent orders for financial orders?

-An Application for Consent Orders can be filed any time after separation but should to be filed within 12 months of a divorce or two years since the end of a de facto relationship
+An Application for Consent Orders can be filed any time after separation but should be filed within 12 months of a divorce or two years since the end of a de facto relationship

 What you need to consider